 Another behavioral therapy treatment option that is frequently used to treat the symptoms of PTSD.
 This form of therapy is primarily geared towards reducing anxiety and fear.
 Doing this helps the patient stay away from negative thoughts and feelings that can potentially cause the individual to exhibit unstable behaviors that may harm themselves or others.

+The safety of our patients is our top priority.
+We want to create a space where you dont have to be ashamed to get treatment for any mental health condition.
 Don’t let you or your loved one be affected by their horrible experiences any longer.
-Our PTSD Treatment at Southern California Sunrise Recovery Center offers top of the line treatment for Post Traumatic Stress Disorder.
+Our PTSD Treatment at Southern California Sunrise Recovery Center offers top-of-the-line treatment for Post Traumatic Stress Disorder.

-No matter your situation, our skilled staff is are here to work with you to find a solution.
+No matter your situation, the skilled staff at our PTSD Treatment Center in California is here to work with you to find a treatment plan.
 Call us today and our admission specialist will answer any of your questions you may have regarding our process!

 Cognitive Behavioral Therapy (CBT) is the most common form of psychotherapy for an individual with PTSD.
 It can be found to be the most effective treatment of PTSD both in the short term and long term.